htmfilho/htmfilho.github.io/about.md

 At last, but not least, I love swimming!
 That's my sport, the one that I spent years practicing when I was a kid and changed my life recently, when I decided to resume it after 20 years, leaving behind a sedentary life weighing 103kg to a healthier and stronger one with 15kg less.
-So, next time you ask me "How are you doing?" and I tell you "Everything is great!" you will know I'm telling you the truth.
+So, next time you ask me "_How are you doing?_" and I tell you "_Everything is great!_" you will know I'm telling you the truth, no matter the circunstancies.